Global Hotel Alliance

 Global Hotel Alliance (GHA) is the world's largest alliance of hotel brands.
 Based on the airline alliance model, it was founded in 2004 by four hotel chains, Kempinski, Pan Pacific Hotels and Resorts, Rydges Hotels & Resorts, and Wyndham International.
-GHA is privately held with the following shareholders: Kempinski Hotels, Pan Pacific Hotels Group, Minor Hotel Group, Corinthia Hotel Group, ASMALLWORLD, and Oracle.
-The alliance now encompasses more than 800 upscale and luxury hotels, across 40 brands in 100 countries.
-GHA uses a shared technology platform for its member brands, and operates a multi-brand loyalty programme, GHA DISCOVERY, which has over 21 million members, as of June 2022.
+GHA uses a shared technology platform for its member brands, and operates a multi-brand loyalty programme, GHA DISCOVERY, which has over 24 million members, as of June 2023.
+The alliance encompasses more than 800 upscale and luxury hotels, across 40 brands in 100 countries.

-Through membership in GHA, brands expand their global reach, drive incremental revenue, and reduce dependence on third-party channels, all while maintaining management independence and individual positioning.
-The award-winning GHA DISCOVERY programme generates approximately $2 billion in revenue and more than eight million room nights annually.

 Brands

-As of 2022, GHA's member brands are:
+As of 2024, member brands include: